desec-io/desec-stack/docs/rrsets.rst

 .. _`caveat on the priority field`:

 Record types with priority field
-    The deSEC DNS API does not explicitly support priority fields (as used for ``MX`` or ``SRV`` records and the like).
+    The deSEC DNS API does not explicitly support structured records fields (such as the priority field used for ``MX``, ``SRV`` and the like).

-    Instead, the priority is expected to be specified at the beginning of the record content, separated from the rest of it by a space.
+    Instead, those fields are expected to be concatenated in the conventional order used for zone files, with spaces in between them.
+For ``MX`` RRsets, that means that the priority is located at the beginning of the record content, separated from the rest of it by a space (e.g.
+    ``10 mx.example.com.``).

 ``CNAME`` record
     - The record value must be terminated by a dot ``.`` (as in